gnosis/ido-ux/src/docs/files/devguide07.md

 #### What does Current Price mean?

-"Current Price" shows the current closing price of the auction if no more bids are submitted or canceled
+"Current Price" shows the current closing price of the auction if no more bids are submitted or cancelled.

 #### I placed a bid, where is my balance?